WHO WE ARE

 This led to the creation of mathematigals, an organization to foster diversity among the physical sciences.

 Our mission is to answer the age-old maths question

 encouraging girls to love and pursue careers in maths.

 MEET THE TEAM

 Caoimhe was born in Belfast, Northern Ireland and studied pure maths at Trinity College Dublin before undertaking her PhD in applied maths at the University of Oxford.
 She also participated in the International Space University's Southern Hemisphere Space Studies Program in 2018.

 Caoimhe is fascinated by space and how maths can help uncover the mysteries of the universe and is currently a research scientist at NASA Ames Research Center.
 She studies distant planets called exoplanets with the goal of understanding how they formed, what they're made of and ultimately if they could harbor life.

 Motivated by the lack of general knowledge of the endless applications of mathematics, Caoimhe hopes that mathematigals will help banish the misconception that maths is useless by demonstrating how maths is the language of our universe and truly is everywhere.

-Jessica was born in London, UK, but grew up mainly in California, USA.
+Jessica was born in London, UK, but spent time growing up in California, USA.
 She studied mathematics and applied sciences - with a specialisation in medical and biological sciences - at UCLA.
 She moved back to the UK in 2014 to study for a master's, followed by a PhD, at the University of Oxford in applied maths.

 Jessica believes that mathematics provides a toolkit to revolutionise many areas of medical science by quantifying clinical decision-making.
 Her primary interests lie in fluid dynamics (e.g. blood flow) and the effect of geometry (e.g. blood vessel shape) and she is currently exploring these areas as a postdoctoral researcher at MIT and Harvard Medical School.